COVID-19 Leave Support Scheme

 The COVID-19 Leave Support is paid as a lump sum, calculated to cover 2 weeks.
 You can re-apply after this time if your employees still qualify.

-If your employees work in health, disability or aged-care facilities or services and they have COVID-like symptoms, you can tell them to self-isolate while they wait to get a test or they are waiting for their test results.
+If your employees work in health, disability or aged-care facilities or services and they have COVID-19 symptoms, you can tell them to self-isolate while they wait to get a test or they are waiting for their test results.
 They will still be eligible for the COVID-19 Leave Support Scheme.

 Who decides if someone needs to self-isolate